rocksdanister/lively/PRIVACY.md

 -   The class of opened windows;
 -   The name of the processes that have open windows.

 This data is treated for proper function of the application and never sent online.
-A local log file is created on the host system, It is used for voluntary and optional submission to the developer to help diagnose an issue and not uploaded anywhere.
+A local log file is created on the host system, it is used for voluntary and optional submission to the developer to help diagnose an issue and not uploaded anywhere.

 **Microsoft Store users only**